 I’ve been sent a D-Eye to review which is great as I love smart phone gadgets especially medical ones.
 I just love what people can do with a processor and camera and a few sensors and a UI.

 The D-Eye is a clever lens that attaches to your smart phone via a custom bumper case (you have to get the right case for your phone) and allows you to view and capture images of the retina.
-Fundoscopy as its called is something we do in general practice though to be fair its perhaps less important that it once was.
+Fundoscopy as its called is something we do in general practice though to be fair its perhaps less important than it once was.

 Historically the most common reason for doing fundoscopy in general practice is screening for damage done by diabetes.
 I remember as a junior doing clinics that went on for hours staring into peoples eyes looking for damage.
 We now have diabetic retinopathy screening services that see all these patients so GPs have been deskilled a little – also opticians (who in my opinion are seriously under rated by the public) are very good at examining fundi and often have a retinal camera that take amazing photos and a lot of GPs tend to direct a lot of acute eye problems that might need fundoscopy such as retinal hemorrhages or detachments to them.
 Some GPs still examine their own and most rooms have an opthalmosope in them.
 Partly as we often look at the front of the eye as well as the back and also we often check the fundi in patients with hypertension as it can show damage that the BP alone wont tell you has happened.